Wilsondotzip/HAMixer/README.md

 9. Optional heatshrink diameter depends on the wire you use, https://www.aliexpress.com/item/4000272238274.html

 # Features
-- Map an applications volume to a specific control knob
+- Map an application's volume to a specific control knob
 - Application grouping, to have multiple applications controlled by one knob
 - Full Windows GUI, for easy setup and application mapping!
 - When minimized, software which runs quietly in the background as a tray icon
 - Easy to use config files
 - A headless software varient
 - Full Windows support
+- VoiceMeeter integration, control voicemeeter tracks with your HAMixer! *Please note this feature is still in developement and is currently SLOW but useable, we are working to solve this.*
 ## What’s to come...
 This project is still in active development, so here are some of the features we plan to add in the future.